 And that backward movement is true.
 If you look around, in the town square there are few things that remind us that we are in the 21st century.
 He sharpener character It is an authentic antique, as well as the meritorious one.
 In a street vendor we see a radio that only lacks the voice of a serial from earlier.
 We also discovered a pot of enamel that gave tranquility at night, worn leather shoes, old-fashioned used clothes.
 In Benia, the capital of the council of Onís, there are many ancient objects to recreate ghost homes.
-There are also photos of people who have lived in these parts, appliances for a coal kitchen, chairs in a living room to sit and chat.
+There are also photos of people who have lived in these parts, utensils for a charcoal kitchen, chairs in a living room to sit and chat.
 In those days there was no television, you know ...

 But there is much more in that day of strange commemoration than it already was.
 Not only objects, but things to eat.
 Cheeses, wood bread, products from the garden, homemade desserts who know the same as a hundred years ago.
 Everything has been prepared according to traditional recipes, with exclusive foods that have been manufactured by wise hands.
 We see how they prepare live tasty frixuelos, the tortos and other sweets.